QuantGen/G2F_RESOURCES/mdfiles/ExamineEnvData.md

 All plots are collected into a pdf file: [plots_collection.pdf](https://github.com/QuantGen/G2F_RESOURCES/blob/main/Data/OutputFiles/plots_collection.pdf)

-After visual examination, we selected the best source of data for each trial and save it in [ConsensusData.csv](https://github.com/QuantGen/G2F_RESOURCES/blob/main/Data/OutputFiles/ConsensusData.csv)
+After visual examination, we selected the best source of data for each trial and save it in [ConsensusData.csv](https://github.com/QuantGen/G2F_RESOURCES/blob/main/Data/OutputFiles/ConsensusData.csv):

-The file ConsensusData.csv has the following columns:

 |Column|Description|Origin|
 |------|-----------|------|